 BetMGM online sportsbook tends to offer same-game parlays exclusively for NFL and NBA games.

 Caesars Sportsbook‘s same game parlay bet may contain up to 10 legs, but they don’t support wagers with more than 10 legs.
 In addition, a bet must be placed from a single game and wagers can’t be combined across multiple games.

 BetRivers Sportsbook MA

-The BetRivers app offers cash-outs for same game parlays either before or during the game.
+The BetRivers Massachusetts Sportsbook app offers a ‘Buy Out’ option, which allows you to cash your bet out early to secure part of your winnings or cut your losses.
 Many other sportsbooks will only let you do up to 10 legs for a single game parlay, but BetRivers may go as high as 12.

 PointsBet Sportsbook MA

 PointsBet Sportsbook in Massachusetts’ SGPs are available on all AFL, NRL, NBA, NFL, NCAAB, and MLB games with more league options on the way.
 They allow up to 20 legs in a Live Same Game Parlay bet.

 In addition, PointsBet also offers daily SGP boosts to increase your profits.
 It’s important to note that tokens reset every 24 hours and daily boosters don’t roll over.

 It’s no secret that parlays are riskier compared to a regular bet because you have to get every leg of the bet right to win anything.
 Let’s say you have a four-leg parlay for $20, and it goes 3-1.
 Since it’s a parlay, you lose your $20 and win nothing.
 If you’d instead placed those four bets individually at $5 each, assuming -110 odds and another record of 3-1, you’d be looking at $8.65 in profit.